zuivu/porsche-forecast-sale/README.md

 - [ ] Fill missing values (NaN values) for interal features
 - [ ] leads: null, mean, ...
 - [ ] premises: null
+- [ ] quotas: set null, mean of month,
+- [ ] sales_stock_monthly__vehiclegroup01: mean per month
+- [ ] cut the first 60 values

+## model Building
+-[] cut the first 60 values

+Questions:
+- What is the start date of the data?
+- What are the premises categories?
+(Categories?, for example flag_order_start should be "date at which the model can be officially ordered". but there are no dates?)
+- Why are there some missing values? (for example: quotas)
+- Can you explain outliers for values?
+-